CorradoLanera/ws-reproj/README.md

 ## Slides
 [https://corradolanera.github.io/ws-reproj/](https://corradolanera.github.io/ws-reproj/)

+## Rstudio Cloud
+If you cannot access to a local version of Posit RStudio IDE, you can (freely) use the following [RStudio Workspace](https://bit.ly/positcloud-ws-reproj) on Posit Cloud.[^1]

+Please note that there are some limitation on the cloud space (i.e., hardware: 0.5 CPU + 1 GB RAM; workshop: no git + no external private folders).

 ## Day 1

 If you have a local installation of Posit RStudio IDE, you can follow each step of the workshop running the following commands, which download a project with the final results ready to go for "the next" step.